 “We feel that we must disagree with these prophets of doom, who are always forecasting worse disasters, as though the end of the world were at hand.

 “Present indications are that the human family is on the threshold of a new era.
 We must recognise here the hand of God, who, as the years roll by, is ever directing human efforts, whether we realise it or not, towards the fulfilment of the inscrutable designs of His providence, wisely arranging everything, even adverse human fortune, for the Church’s good.

-And on this day when we mark sixty years since the Council that called all Christians to seek greater maturity of faith, let’s pray the prayer that was first prayed in the sixth century, was prayed at every session of the Second Vatican Council, and is our prayer for the current call to a renewed commitment to walk together in faith:
+And on this day when we remember the opening of the Council that called all Christians to seek greater maturity of faith, let’s pray the prayer that was first prayed in the sixth century, was prayed at every session of the Second Vatican Council, and is our prayer for the current call to a renewed commitment to walk together in faith:

 We stand before You, Holy Spirit,

 as we gather together in Your name.

 We are weak and sinful;

 do not let us promote disorder.